refstudio/refstudio/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via [issue](https://github.com/refstudio/refstudio/issues), or any other method with the owners of this repository before making a change.
+Before making a change please discuss the change you wish to make with the owners of this repository.
+Dicuss changes via issue [issue](https://github.com/refstudio/refstudio/issues) or any other method.

 ## Our code style

 There is an _eslint_, _prettier_ and _python_ config that ensures a consistent code style.
-We also have auto-save and format on save configured for VS Code.
-To check for errors, run `$ yarn *:check`.
-That’ll be checked when you push using a git hook, too.
-Make sure it’s passing, before sending a pull request.
+We also reccomend auto-save and format on save configured for VS Code.
+To check for style errors, run `$ yarn check`.
+Code style will also be checked when you push using a git hook.
+Make sure it’s passing before sending a pull request.

 ## Branching guidelines